openshift/training/rc-setup.md

 and click "Create".

 At this point, OpenShift has created several things for you.
 Use the "Browse" tab to poke around and find them.
-You can also use `osc status` as the `joe` user, too.
+You can also use `oc status` as the `joe` user, too.

 If you run (as `joe`):

-    osc get pods
+    oc get pods

 You will see that there are currently no pods.
 That is because we have not actually gone through a build yet.
 While OpenShift has the capability of